A quick guide to creating a one-page business plan:

 Some entrepreneurs spend days — even weeks — perfecting their business plan.
 But when you’re the only person in your business, or you’re managing a small team, time is money.
 You might not see ROI for blocking off 4 days on your calendar to write a business plan.

 We recommend a lean approach that saves your brainpower (and sanity) for growing your business.
 That’s not to say you should forgo a business plan entirely; it has an important place in your strategy.
-But for most entrepreneurs and startup founders, a slim, condensed, one-page version will do just fine.
-Here’s what to include.
+But for most entrepreneurs and startup founders, a slim, condensed, one-page business plan will do just fine.
+Here are the sections that you need to include:

 Give a brief one- to two-sentence summary of the business and the big idea.
 This is a great place to copy-and-paste your elevator pitch if you already have one.